-Cozumel has a well-regulated and strong taxi union, which leaves little room for any competing automobile transport services.
-Uber, Lyft, or other similar car-hire companies with easy phone apps are not operating in Cozumel, and probably won’t be for the foreseeable future.
+There are no Ubers or Lyft cars in Cozumel.
+Competing taxis or other similar car-hire companies with easy phone apps are simply not operating in Cozumel, and probably won’t be for the foreseeable future.

 Lots of people still ask if Uber, Lyft, or similar direct car-hire services are in the works in Cozumel?

 As mentioned, the taxi drivers in Cozumel are in a strong and professionally run union, and they get their license and medallion through networking and hard work.
 They’re not inclined to share that tourist business with competing services.